Towards the next Industrial Revolution

 Leadership as we understand it is changing – and fast

 The biggest challenge to define and implement any change mainly lies in leadership.
 It is great to incorporate AI & ML into your practices, but doing so for the sake of doing it provides no benefit to anyone.
-Questions regarding job (dis)placement, economic status quo, developing and redefining crucial skill sets, transparency in complex decision-making – are all framed in the context of your organization - and all fall into the deliberate design of leadership.
+Questions regarding job (dis)placement, economic status quo, developing and redefining crucial skill sets, and transparency in complex decision-making – are all framed in the context of your organization - and all fall into the deliberate design of leadership.

 When we talk about leadership in broader terms, things can get a bit technical.
 Gone are the days when leadership refers to the over-glorified traits of individuals like Jobs or Churchill and is changing towards the understanding that leadership is what leadership does.